Flash161203/basic-rest-api/README.md

 ### API Request format

-The body of the API request must be in JSON, with the required fields
+The body of the API request must be parsable to JSON, with all the required fields

 ### API Response format